lanl/hippynn/docs/source/examples/cheq.rst

 We construct two HIPNN networks to predict the 1) short-range energy and
 2) electronegativity and Hubbard-U separately.
+(Note: it is not absolutely necessary to use two different networks, but we have found it to be effective--this way gradients are split to parameters in the same way as the energy is split.)

 For the short-range energy, the node can be constructed using :class:`~hippynn.graphs.nodes.targets.HEnergyNode`::